leylasrknt/GWAS-/README.md

 # GWAS_Premature_Stop_Codons
-The project GWAS to identify genes are have role an over co-occurrence of the premature stop codons in the same accessions.
+The project GWAS to identify genes are have role on over co-occurrence of the premature stop codons in the same accessions.
 ## Gene Networks
 The gene networks are used during to create a final gene network are shown separately.
 ## Results and Figures